jb80/jbaggio.info/content/post/prospective/index.md

 categories:

 ---
-If you want to work with me please see the projects pages.
+If you want to work with me please see the projects pages and contact me via email.

 * Link to graduate program [here](https://sciences.ucf.edu/politics/graduate/).